-My name is Andrew Breese, and this blog is all my thoughts on topics ranging from IT professionalism, through a range of geek related segways, and a never ending series of ongoing questions to eventually be resolved.
-As much about my journey to understand our culture as to comment about it.
+My name is Andrew, and this blog is all my thoughts on topics ranging from IT professionalism, through a range of geek-ish related segways and side topics, and a never ending series of ongoing questions to eventually be resolved.
+As much about my journey to understand our culture as to comment about parts of it.

-Posts are mainly about Technology, the Internet, Web culture, Books, and Films.
+The blog posts here are mainly about new technologies, the internet, social media, web culture, and books & films.
 These are the ways that I spend my spare time.

 I welcome a healthy debate in almost everything in life.
 Without a little contradiction and thought it is very difficult to grow.